farinder007/Induction-Program/README.md

 At next, we were introduced with the learning of Github, a vital tool for version control and collaboration.
 We were given a task to write a repository about the induction program and during the session we were made familiar with the steps of creating a repository and its editing.
 It was a step for building new developers.

 Our learning was further increased during the session.
-Our senior-G
+Our senior - Gautam Murria, student of 4th year(mechanical engineering), introduced us with the topic MOTORSPORTS - a new developing branch for test lab engineers.
+This topic opened our minds towards motorcars and their designing.
+He discussed three M's in Motorsports - minds,machines and milliseconds.
+He told us the value of concentration and presence of mind during the work in Motorsports.